 Blighty’s new wave of knock-’em-dead filmers has a banner to march under with “Shallow Grave,” a tar-black comedy that zings along on a wave of visual and scripting inventiveness.
-Film Four Intl. looks set to rack up healthy sales on this feature which will delight buff audiences and has the potential to break out into wider markets, too.
+Film Four Intl. looks set to rack up healthy sales on this first feature of English TV director Danny Boyle, which will delight buff audiences and has the potential to break out into wider markets, too.